Review of Werewolves and The Last Voyage of the Demeter

 Werewolves (2024) Dir.
 Steven C. Miller - available on UK home release from 10th February 2025

 With a plethora of direct-to-video action thrillers under his belt, it’s no surprise that this latest movie from Steven C. Miller delivers similar fare - and similar quality - as we see a story of humans turning into werewolves during a supermoon event.
 With a hint of 2009’s Daybreakers (which mixed science and supernatural elements but for vampires) and also The Purge (Ethan Hawke again), Werewolves attempts to deliver something new to a well-worn formula.
 But does it?
 I guess the idea is solid - a society aware of werewolves attempt to control the situation - but the execution leaves a lot to be desired despite its best efforts.
 Yet, this may seem faint praise but I’ve seen a lot more expensive action horrors do a lot worse with a lot more and the gory makeup and practical effects are a nice change from shoddy CGI.
 That said, a bit less light and a bit more smoke could have helped cover up some of the quite obvious limitations in the makeup and animatronic face.
 And a particular scene in a lab had nasty The Predator (2018) vibes - sadly one of the worst things I’ve ever seen.
 Frank Grillo delivers the appropriate b-movie action star gruffness but there’s not much here to get your teeth into.
-Maybe the right audience will find some cult, late-night, watch-with-drunk-mates fun to it, but unless you’re a real fan of schlocky low budget nonsense, this doesn’t deliver anything of note in a forgettable fright flick.
+Maybe the right audience will find some cult, late-night, watch-with-drunk-mates fun to it, but unless you’re a real fan of schlocky low budget nonsense, this bites off more than it can chew and doesn’t deliver anything of note in a forgettable fright flick.

 ★★